KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 James P. Hallett - KAR Auction Services, Inc.

 Yeah.
 So I would tell that we would still maintain low to – single mid-digit growth at physical.
 And let me give you a few thoughts on why.
-As you take a look at the business going forward, our visibility is very good for the next few years and then maybe some where we say it's going to be driven heavily by these off-lease cars and their repossessions.
-There's been no slowdown on leasing to speak off.
+As you take a look at the business going forward, our visibility is very good for the next few years, and then maybe some where we say it's going to be driven heavily by these off-lease cars and their repossessions.
+There's been no slowdown on leasing to speak of.
 Consumers are continuing to finance cars.
 And so we know that these volumes are going to come.
 It's going to drive the market.
 And I think the online channel can grow, but I think it can only absorb so many cars.
-And I do believe that these cars will get the physical auction and we can see that low-single mid-digit growth where we also pick up the ancillary services as well.
+And I do believe that these cars will get the physical auction, and we can see that low-single mid-digit growth where we also pick up the ancillary services as well.
 So I think just based on the visibility that we have and what's going on in the marketplace, we feel pretty comfortable with those numbers.

 Chris Bottiglieri - Wolfe Research LLC

 Got you.
 Okay.
 And then, sorry, just one quick unrelated one, more theoretical.
 I know most your capabilities are in the B2B market.
 But now that you have this TradeRev app and the technology from it, could you ever under any scenario envision yourself getting into that pretty sizable C2C market?
-Maybe what are the kind of the friction points that prevent you from doing that?
+Maybe what are the type of the friction points that prevent you from doing that?

 James P. Hallett - KAR Auction Services, Inc.

 Yeah.
-Well, I've learned to never say never and I've learned to get out of the prediction business, if you've been around.
+Well, I've learned to never say never, and I've learned to get out of the prediction business, if you've been around.
 So I would say that we're very focused on the dealer being our customer.
 We're focused on the wholesale business, and that's where our strategy is focused and will continue to be.
 And I don't see that changing anytime soon.
 But with that said, as I said at the outset, never say never.

 Chris Bottiglieri - Wolfe Research LLC